Kestech87/configure-ad/README.md

    - Take note of the Resource Group and Virtual Network (Vnet) that get created at this time

-   - Set Domain Controller’s NIC Private IP address to be static
+   - Set the domain controller’s NIC Private IP address to be static

    - Create the Client VM (Windows 10) named “Client-1”.
 Use the same Resource Group and Vnet that was created in Step 1A

-   - Ensure that both VMs are in the same Vnet (you can check the topology with Network Watcher
+   - make sure both VMs are in the same Virtual network (you can check the topology with Network Watcher)

 </p>
 <br />

 <p>

-Step 2 - Ensure Connectivity between the Client and Domain Controller
+Step 2 - Make sure Client 1 and Domain Controller are connected

 <img src="https://i.imgur.com/qnYM0ZO.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>